 |Power:||6, 080 hp (4, 533 kW)|

 Unusually the Class 91 has an asymmetric design with a streamlined cab at one end and a blunt ended one at the other.
 The Class 91 can operate fully in either direction though of course usually travels pointy-end first, especially when hauling an express.
 However the Class 91 can travel at up to 110mp/h blunt end first.
 As built the Class 91s were 91/0s but became 91/1s after refurbishment .

 They remain on express duties on the ECML though will be replaced by a new generation of high speed trains in the next few years.
-They are currently operated by Virgin East Coast, before that East Coast, NX East Coast, GNER and BR Intercity.
-What happens to them next is currently unknown, although their reliability could be better it is likely they will find further use cascaded to other routes.
+They are currently operated by LNER, before that Virgin East Coast, East Coast, NX East Coast, GNER and BR Intercity.
+What happens to them next is currently unknown, although their reliability could be better it is likely they could find further use after being cascaded to other routes.

 |91 109 at London Kings Cross|